 To further explore the dataset visually, we performed principal component analysis (PCA) to reduce the high dimensional data.
 PCA is an unsupervised learning technique that transforms a large set of correlated variables into a smaller set of uncorrelated variables, while maintaining the variation of the original dataset.
 Figure 3 (a) shows the relationship between the first and second principal components.
 As evident from the PCA plot, the tastants have ample structural diversity.
-But the overlap between the three taste qualities is significant and no trivial way to separate them is apparent, which complicates the classification task.
-The first principal component explains 30 % of the total variance, and the second one explains around 11 %.
-We also generated t-distributed stochastic neighbor embedding (t-SNE) plots for our dataset, as shown in Figure 3 (b). t-SNE is also an unsupervised dimensionality reduction technique, more powerful than PCA for visualizing complex data in two-dimensional space [38].
+But the overlap between the three taste qualities is significant and no trivial way to separate them is apparent.
+Furthermore, the control set also overlaps with all the three taste qualities.
+Thus, the multiclass classification task is highly complex, and needs non-linear functions to distinguish between the molecules of different tastes, making neural networks the suitable choice for model building.
+The first principal component explains 22 % of the total variance, and the second one explains around 14 %.
+We also generated t-distributed stochastic neighbor embedding (t-SNE) plots for our dataset, as shown in Figure 3 (b). t-SNE is also an unsupervised dimensionality reduction technique, more powerful than PCA for visualizing complex data in two-dimensional space [41].
 It minimizes the divergence between the distribution that measures pairwise similarities of input objects and the distribution that measures pairwise similarities of the corresponding embeddings.
 We assessed the performance of the algorithm for different values of the two key hyperparameters, perplexity and learning rate, by visually comparing the generated plots after optimizing for 2000 iterations.
-A perplexity of 80 and a learning rate of 800 was found to be suitable. t-SNE concurs with PCA regarding the structural diversity of the tastants in the dataset and the difficulty of the classification task.
+A perplexity of 100 and a learning rate of 800 was found to be suitable. t-SNE concurs with PCA regarding the structural diversity of the tastants in the dataset and the difficulty of the classification task.
 Although small clusters of similar tasting compounds can be observed, the overlap between the classes is high.
 No clear distinction between the taste qualities is apparent from the t-SNE visualization.
 It is to be noted that cluster size and distance between clusters in t-SNE plots bear no significance.

 Figure 3: Unsupervised dimensionality reduction using (a) PCA and (b) t-SNE techniques.
 Molecules are colored according to their taste.
+Transperency rendering is applied to show overlap.

 All results from our exploratory data analysis confirm the huge diversity of molecules, mostly within the small molecule chemical space with a few exceptions.
-Distributions of important molecular properties, as well as low-dimensional representations of the dataset, point to significant overlap between the three taste qualities.
-The structural similarities between many sweet and bitter compounds have been long known in the scientific community, with multiple cases of taste alteration on slight modifications in the structure [39].
+Distributions of important molecular properties, as well as low-dimensional representations of the dataset, point to significant overlap between the three taste qualities, as well as the set of molecules used as control.
+The structural similarities between many sweet and bitter compounds have been long known in the scientific community, with multiple cases of taste alteration on slight modifications in the structure [42].
 Our work demonstrates this complication using data analytics and adds an added layer of complexity by including umami tastants within its scope.